kaievns/nikolay.rocks/pages/Mighty Hacks/2016-01-22-testing-express-async.md

 async/await environment.

-I guess, I don't need to talk about the merits of the `async/await` functions in ES7.
+I guess, I don't need to talk about the merits of the `async/await` functions in ES7 either.
 Developers are migrating there at mass, and our tools, including the testing environment, migrate there as well.
 The cool thing about it is that anything that is promises aware can be used with async/await almost right away.
 For example [mocha.js](https://mochajs.org) supports them out of box: